Skip to content

 Some commonly used ACE inhibitors that may trigger angioedema include lisinopril (marketed as Zestril, among other brand names) and enalapril (marketed as Vasotec and others).

-Nonallergic angioedema may be associated with angiotensin receptor blockers, another class of medicines frequently used to treat high blood pressure.
+Drug-induced nonallergic angioedema also may be associated with angiotensin receptor blockers, another class of medicines frequently used to treat high blood pressure.
 These medications include losartan (marketed as Cozaar and others) and valsartan (marketed as Diovan, among other brand names).
-In rarer cases, other types of medications, including anti-inflammatory nonsteroidal anti-inflammatory drugs (NSAIDs) may also trigger nonallergic angioedema.
+In some cases, other types of medications, including nonsteroidal anti-inflammatory drugs may also trigger drug-induced nonallergic angioedema.

 Timing of symptoms